 - More often than not, research has been made subordinate to marketing.
 This is fundamentally flawed because marketing’s goal is to influence people while the goal of research is to understand them.

 - Most organizations’ research department heads are not scientists seeking to gain a deeper understanding of human behavior.
 They are marketers wanting to sell us something.
-On many occasions, marketing executives who accompanied us on field studies interrupted the interviews to argue with study subjects, telling them how wrong they were and why.

 - Most marketing-led research knows little about information quality and cares even less.
 When you have the Count Chocula account, you proudly cite bought-and-paid-for research that shows it is “part of a balanced diet.”